Rhoda Madrid - Ripples of Hope for that U.S. RN Dream #TellYourStory

 Sometimes, the answers we seek lie close to home.

-One day, Rhoda searched in internet that might help her on achieving her dream career until she found Universal Staffing Services Incorporated on Facebook, she inquired and we then delivered.
+One day, Rhoda searched in the internet in hopes of finding something that might help her on achieving her dream career until she found Universal Staffing Services Incorporated on Facebook, she inquired and we then delivered.

 Alas, after nine long years of waiting, her most awaited moment of her life finally arrived on June 2016.
 Rhoda was one of those who got lucky to be deployed in Arizona with three years contract in the facility.
 She was able to bring her family in the United States, enjoying each moment of their lives being together and living comfortably.
 Rhoda mentioned how much she loved the place, that feeling of being surrounded by tall pine trees, the hospitals, and how warm the people were in the community and her hospital.